Daniel-N-Huss/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 for purposes of learning Rails through example.
+The basic functionality of the app was inherited, and the focus of this project was to expand features and fix bugs on the platform based on bug reports.

+Key priorities for the project included expanding functionality while following existing project conventions.
+The overarching goal was to get comfortable quickly picking up a new language and framework, and rapidly getting to a comfort implementing features.

 ## Setup